 So I have been thinking about starting a blog for some time, and it has been strongly encouraged by mentors in the field.
 As I embark on this new venture, I want to pause and recognize that we all have a lot of information (social media, news, emails, kids' grades/behavior in school, etc.) coming at us constantly and this can be overwhelming in both subtle and more obvious ways.
 My goal with this blog is that it will hopefully be the opposite for you, and that it will be a place where you can find unique reflections on issues that affect us all.
 And the reflections are unique in the sense that I write from my personal and professional experience.
 I also want to empower you in remembering that you have choice with the information you consume and allow to influence your life.
 So I am honestly not offended if you pass over the blog.

 With that said, I hope this is helpful to you.
 I welcome comments and feedback on content that I post, as well as content or themes you would like to see in the blog.
 Thanks for taking the time to read.

-Isaac Jacobs, LCSW, is a counselor serving individuals, families, and adolescents.
+Isaac Jacobs, LCSW, is a psychotherapist, yoga teacher, and reiki master; serving individuals, families, and adolescents.
 He specializes in improving communication between couples, working through life crises and transitions, and working on overcoming barriers to growth.